 Machine learning meets photogrammetry

-With Pix4Dmapper 4.0 you get machine-learning tools for photogrammetry applications in your hands.
-It allows you to classify 3D point clouds into categories like buildings, roads or vegetation.
+"Machine-learning in Pix4D photogrammetry software applications allows you to classify 3D point clouds into categories like buildings, roads or vegetation.

 And this is just the beginning of Pix4D’s latest journey.